University of Aveiro: History

 The first mandate of its sixth rector, Dr. Maria Helena Nazaré, was marked by the start of professional program in technology (2002–2003).
 Since 2009, it has hosted a SexLab aimed at studying sexual health.

 In February 2010 Professor Manuel António de Assunção took charge as the seventh rector, a position held for two mandates until May 2018.
 During this time he promoted the establishment of the Fábrica – Centro de Ciência Viva de Aveiro.

-On 8 May 2018 Dr. Paulo Jorge Ferreira took office as the eight rector.
+On 8 May 2018 Paulo Jorge Ferreira took office as the eight rector.

+On 20 May 2026 Artur Manuel Soares da Silva took office as the ninth rector.

 Culture

 The university hosts 3810-UA, a weekly national public television program.

 In mid-spring, a one-week break from formal studies is allowed, wherein anyone may participate in academic activities, concerts or Enterro do Ano, a local academic parade.

 The university is a regular participant or organizer of robotics inter-university or inter-school competitions, i.e.: Micro-Rato (hardware robotics) and Cyber-Rato (behavioral software).
 In 2008, one of its teams won the Robocup world competition, in China.

 The university occasionally organizes mathematics competitions, mostly aimed at pre-university level students.